- Lawmakers weigh 4th tasting room for Washington wineriesPosted 2 days ago

 - Paterson takes Tantalus Vineyards to another levelPosted 2 weeks ago

 - Oregon Riesling, we wish there was morePosted 2 weeks ago

 - Oregon Tempranillo Celebration adds public tastingPosted 2 weeks ago

 - Photojournalist looks back at 2016 vintage in Northwest winePosted 3 weeks ago

 - Washington Malbec on the risePosted 3 weeks ago

 Anacortes Spring Wine Festival

-ANACORTES, Wash. – The eighth annual Anacortes Spring Wine Festival, staged by the Anacortes Chamber of Commerce, features 30 wineries and six restaurants.
+ANACORTES, Wash. – The ninth annual Anacortes Spring Wine Festival, staged April 8 by the Anacortes Chamber of Commerce, features 30 wineries and six restaurants.

 Cost is $50.
 Designated drivers get in for $25.
 Must be age 21 and older.